-2020 AGM
+2021 AGM

-The 2020 AGM was held on 31 March 2020 at Grand Hôtel in Stockholm.
-The AGM was attended by 773 shareholders, personally or by proxy, representing 57.8 percent of the share capital.
+The 2021 AGM was held on 30 March 2021.
+As a consequence of the global COVID-19 pandemic, the Board of Directors decided to hold the AGM online combined with proxy and postal voting options, in accordance with the Swedish Act on Temporary Exemptions to Facilitate the Execution of General Meetings in Companies and Associations SFS 2020:198).
+The AGM was attended by 830 shareholders, personally or by proxy, representing 54.3 percent of the share capital.
 Due to the extraordinary circumstances as a result of the global COVID-19 pandemic, and as also supported by the Corporate Governance Board through permitted deviations to the Corporate Governance Code, the Chairman of the Board, also as a member of the Nomination Committee, and the CEO attended the meeting via a video link.
-Some of the Board members also attended the meeting via the video link, to be able to answer potential questions from the shareholders.
-Other Board members followed the AGM through a livestream.
+Some of the Board members also attended the meeting via a video link, to be able to answer potential questions from the shareholders.
+Other Board members followed the AGM online.

-The resolutions passed by the 2020 AGM include:
+The resolutions passed by the 2021 AGM include:

-- · Election of advokat Klaes Edhall as Chairman of the AGM. - Adoption of the Company's income statement and balance sheet and the consolidated income statement and balance sheet for 2019 and resolving to declare a dividend of USD 1.00 per share to be paid out in four quarterly instalments with record dates of 2 April 2020, 3 July 2020, 2 October 2020 and 4 January 2021.
-Before payment, each quarterly dividend of USD 0.25 per share were to be converted into a SEK amount based on the USD to SEK exchange rate published by Sweden's central bank (Riksbanken) four business days prior to each record date (rounded off to the nearest whole SEK 0.01 per share). - Discharge of the Board and the CEO from liability for the administration of the Company's business for 2019. - Approval of the remuneration of USD 130,000 to the Chairman of the Board and USD 62,000 to other Board members, except for the CEO, and USD 20,300 to each Committee Chair and USD 14,700 to other Committee members with the total fees for Committee work, including fees for the Committee Chairs not to exceed USD 193,200.
+- · Election of advokat Klaes Edhall as Chairman of the AGM. - Adoption of the Company's income statement and balance sheet and the consolidated income statement and balance sheet for 2020 and resolving to declare a dividend of USD 1.80 per share to be paid out in four quarterly instalments with record dates of 1 April 2021, 2 July 2021, 4 October 2021 and 5 January 2022.
+Before payment, each quarterly dividend of USD 0.45 per share were to be converted into a SEK amount based on the USD to SEK exchange rate published by Sweden's central bank (Riksbanken) four business days prior to each record date (rounded off to the nearest whole SEK 0.01 per share) - Discharge of the Board and the CEO from liability for the administration of the Company's business for 2020. - · Approval of the Remuneration Report prepared by the Board. - Approval of the remuneration of USD 130,000 to the Chairman of the Board and USD 62,000 to other Board members and USD 20,300 to each Committee Chair and USD 14,700 to other Committee members with the total fees for Committee work, including fees for the Committee Chairs not to exceed USD 193,200.